 |Term||33- to 38-year repayment period||30-year repayment period|

-There are also USDA loan programs for multi-family properties and businesses, as well as environmental projects and community facilities, like hospitals, schools, fire department buildings, and more.
+There are also USDA loan programs for multi-family properties and businesses, as well as environmental projects and community facilities such as hospitals, schools, fire department buildings, and more.

 Finally, there are also site loans (designed for purchasing land for rural development) and USDA repair loans and grants.
 Repair loans and grants offer up to $27,500 in funds to remove safety and health hazards, improve a property’s accessibility, and make repairs.